CloudSense-SPT/spt-ui-dev-task/readme.md

 All of the above objects should be rendered as interactive mock-ups using data parsed from the provided backend model using the provided REST API.

-When building the milestone viewer(s), keep in mind that the current step is only determined as being preceded by a step that includes `status == "Completed"` in the provided data, meaning
+When building the milestone viewer(s), keep in mind that the current step is defined as the first non-complete step preceded by a step that includes `status: "Complete"` in the provided data.
+In the absence of such a step, the first step is considered the current step.

 #### Notes

-If you have any questions regarding the requirements, feel free to contact us via email, although some aspects are purposely left up to you.
-As such feel free to develop any additional functionality you deem relevant.
+Should you have any questions regarding the requirements, feel free to contact us via email, although some aspects are purposely left up to you.
+If you would like to do a little more to show us something you particularly excel at, consider also doing some of the following:

-Any additional features you chose to develop should either expand the presented functionality within the assumed scope, or facilitate functionality that might typically be found in a similar context, whether on the frontend or backend.

-Keep in mind that while we encourage creativity and developing additional features, you should focus on completing the base requirements first, and then showing us where you excel.
-Try not to stray too far outside of the proposed scope though.

-#### Deliverable
+- Implement the aforementioned UI elements that aren't featured in the design reference
+- Implement pagination for the Order component
+- Address basic responsive considerations

+Please note that doing any or all of the above does not automatically give you an advantage over someone who just completes the stated requirements well.

+### Submitting Your Project

-When you have completed your project, please email it to us along with any relevant notes or instructions that you might have.
+When you have completed your project, please email it to us along with any relevant notes or instructions that you feel are necessary.

-#### Bonus (not mandatory)
-You can do one (or many) of the following to get bonus points:
-* Introduce error preview for processes with steps in error (must modify mock data)
-* Introduce navigation to order detail (with component) displaying that order specific data
-* Introduce persistence on backend (instead of in-memory DB introduce remote database)
-* Order paging (on frontend, maybe even on backend)
-* Maybe something you thing it would be nice

-If you do not do anything from given list, you can still win over someone who has done all of aformentioned.

-#### On Order component

-When building cell and milestone version of process component follow these rules:
-* Displaying entities are process steps ordered by sequence.
-* Process is in step after last one with `status == "Completed"`
-  + If there is no such step, first one is current
-    + Except when all steps are completed